The three types of Heatmaps you will see when creating a Heatmap are:

 Red or "Hot" areas of your Heatmap indicate that all or almost all your users have seen this part of the page.
 As you move down the page, the colors will get "colder" according to the percentage of users who scrolled down to that point.

-Average Fold
+Average fold

 The Scroll Heatmap also calculates the average fold on your page.
 The fold is lowest visible point on the screen when a user opens a page before they've done any scrolling.